olly - Fotolia

 An IT pro is no stranger to computer issues, but Windows 10 comes with some particularly difficult hurdles to overcome.

-Windows 10 issues range from invasive and poorly tested automatic updates to bloatware and application incompatibilities.
+Windows 10 issues range from invasive and poorly tested automatic s to bloatware and application incompatibilities.
 Here, IT pros discuss the biggest challenges they face while managing Windows 10.

 William Warren, owner and consultant, Emmanuel Technology Consulting